seunboy1/DevOps-Projects/Static Website/README.md

 # Personal-Website
-This project demonstrate how to deploy a static website to AWS using AWS S3, Cloudfront and Route53.
+This project demonstrate how to deploy a static website to AWS using AWS S3, Cloudfront, Route53 and Github actions for the CI/CD.

 ![static website](assets/img/staticwebsite.png)